What are the rules of English comparatives?

 – Explore the six functions of comparative constructions

-In Lesson 1, we explored the concepts of grammatical comparison, determining that three types of comparison may be expressed both morphologically and syntactically in the English language.
+In Chapter 1, we explored the concepts of grammatical comparison, determining that three types of comparison may be expressed both morphologically and syntactically in the English language.
 These are positive, comparative and superlative constructions, which are either demonstrated in adjectives or adverbs through the addition of the suffixes ‘-er’ and ‘-est’ or through pre-modification with ‘more/less’ and ‘most/least’.
-However, because not all adjectives and adverbs behave in the same way, this second lesson now focusses on the variations inherent in English comparative constructions – first offering explanation about regular and irregular forms and then providing useful expressions and constructions.
+However, because not all adjectives and adverbs behave in the same way, this second chapters now focusses on the variations inherent in English comparative constructions – first offering explanation about regular and irregular forms and then providing useful expressions and constructions.

 Are all adjectives and adverbs gradable?